 The Master Trust Deed will contain covenants from each of MAF Holding and MAF Properties similar to certain of those described above, see "Summary of the Principal Transaction Documents-Master Trust Deed".
-Any notes issued under the U.S.\$2 billion global medium term note programme (the GMTN Programme) established by MAF Holding and MAF Properties on 14 June 2011 and most recently updated on 29 April 2014 will also contain similar covenants.
+Any notes issued under the U.S.\$2 billion global medium term note programme (the GMTN Programme) established by MAF Holding and MAF Properties on 14 June 2011 and most recently updated on 17 July 2013 (as further updated from time to time) will also contain similar covenants.